Takashiidobe/notes/src/books/designing-data-intensive-applications/transactions.md

 ### Handling errors and aborts

-ACID guarantees allow us to retry transactions, but this isn\'t a perfect error handling mechanism.
+ACID guarantees allow us to retry transactions, but this isn't a perfect error handling mechanism.

 - If the transaction succeeded, but the network failed, retrying still